 Materials Science and Engineering (MSE) and Nuclear Engineering (NE) were brought together under the Department of Materials Science & Engineering at the University of Florida.
-By combining these two engineering disciplines, the department expanded both its nuclear materials and biomaterials research.
-As a result, the interdisciplinary impact has made the department’s research capabilities stronger together.
+By combining these two engineering disciplines, the department expanded its nuclear materials and biomaterials research and strengthened its research capabilities.

 Faculty Research Areas